 To ensure students eligible for public school choice or unsafe school choice under federal law receives first priority for available seats.

-Q. Are there exemptions to the provisions in HB-251?
+Q. Are there exemptions to the provisions in HB 251?

 A. Yes.
 The exemptions are listed below.

 The law does not apply to charter schools, including all schools within charter systems that meet the definition of a charter school.